Center for Adult Critical Care

 Medical Director: Paula A. Ferrada, M.D., Department of Surgery

 The STICU is a state-of-the-art 28-bed unit located on the 9th floor of the Critical Care Hospital.
-It is part of the region’s only Level 1 trauma center verified by the American College of Surgeons.
+It is part of the VCU Medical Center, the only comprehensive Level I adult, pediatric and burn trauma center in the region.

 STICU provides comprehensive, innovative care to a diverse population of severely injured and critically ill surgical patients.
 The complex care we provide our patients includes continuous renal replacement therapy, advanced modes of ventilation, massive transfusion protocol, extensive wound care and post-surgical resuscitation and care.